emllnd/copstance/README.md

 # project goal & future improvements

-- POM shader
+[[TODO]] To show how to use Houdini COPs to create procedural textures.

+future:
-- making assets of these kind of procedural textures
+- making assets of these of procedural textures
-- usage in engine/Unity/Unreal
+- usage in engine/renderer/Unity/Unreal/Marmoset
     * recommended to just export textures
     * [[TODO make/link tutorial]]